Updated: Feb 6

-(This article was published on Entrepreneur Middle East - Article link)
+(This article was published by Entrepreneur Middle East - Article link)

 11 years ago, the world "learnt" about the most important question successful organizations ask: “Why?”
 It was 2009 when we all watched that viral video by Simon Sinek, and the lessons from that talk by the acclaimed author continue to resonate even today.